acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 #### Example

-Depending on the structural information included with content, a sentence like "This is a text." may be correct or incorrect:
+Depending on the structural information included with the content, a sentence like "This is a text." may be correct or incorrect:

 Incorrect: